-- F. Bargaining unit employees may make occasional but limited use of County-owned communications' resources (telephone, voice mail, electronic mail) for personal communications only if the following conditions are satisfied: there is no cost to the County; and the use of County resources does not interfere with the performance of the employee's official duties; and the use is brief in duration and does not disrupt or distract from the conduct of County business due to volume or frequency; and the use does not compromise the security or integrity of County information or software.
+- A. All employees required by the County to use their private cars for official business, as directed by the County, shall be reimbursed at the rate established by the Internal Revenue Service for all actual miles traveled.
+Maximum use shall be made by the employee of County-owned vehicles in order to avoid use of employee's cars.
+Compensation shall not be made for employees traveling from home to work and return. - B. Bargaining unit employees may make occasional but limited use of County-owned communications' resources (telephone, voice mail, electronic mail) for personal communications only if the following conditions are satisfied: there is no cost to the County; and the use of County resources does not interfere with the performance of the employee's official duties; and the use is brief in duration and does not disrupt or distract from the conduct of County business due to volume or frequency; and the use does not compromise the security or integrity of County information or software.
 Any use must also promote the County's organizational effectiveness or enhance job-related skills of the employee.
 This section will be applied consistent with both the County's current Electronic Communication Policy and Social Media Use Policy.
-In cases where the language in this section conflicts with County policies, the language in this section will prevail. - G. The County and Guild agree that the employer and all Guild members shall adhere to the provisions of the Prison Rape Elimination Act (PREA), subject to any required bargaining.
+In cases where the language in this section conflicts with County policies, the language in this section will prevail.
+Use of County owned communications resources are subject to Public Disclosure Laws. - C. The County and Guild agree that the employer and all Guild members shall adhere to the provisions of the Prison Rape Elimination Act (PREA), subject to any required bargaining.

-ARTICLE 16.
+ARTICLE 20.
 NONDISCRIMINATION

-- A. Neither the Employer, Guild, nor any employee shall in any manner whatsoever discriminate against any employee on the basis of race, color, religion, creed, sex, sexual orientation; marital status, veteran status, national origin, age, HIV status, genetic information or sensory, mental or physical disabilities. - B. Where the masculine or feminine gender is used in this Agreement, it is used solely for the purpose of illustration and shall not be construed to indicate the sex of any employee. - C. No employee shall be discharged or discriminated against for upholding lawful Guild activities, fulfilling duties as an officer in the Guild or serving on a Guild committee or member thereof.
+- A. Neither the Employer, Guild, nor any employee shall in any manner whatsoever discriminate against any employee of a protected class as defined by applicable law. - B. Where the masculine or feminine gender is used in this Agreement, it is used solely for the purpose of illustration and shall not be construed to indicate the sex of any employee. - C. No employee shall be discharged or discriminated against for upholding lawful Guild activities, fulfilling duties as an officer in the Guild or serving on a Guild committee or member thereof. - D. Alleged violations of this Section may be pursued to federal or state authorities such as the EEOC and/or Washington State Human Rights Commission and shall not be processed as a grievance under this Agreement.
+However, the Union will not be prohibited from arguing unlawful discrimination as part and parcel of any grievance involving termination or imposition of discipline.